mindspore-lab/mindone/examples/movie_gen/README.md

 --video_folder /path/to/video_root_folder  \
 ```

-Unlike the paper, we found that OPL loss doesn't benefit the training outcome in our ablation study (reducing in lower PSNR decreased).
+Unlike the paper, we found that OPL loss doesn't benefit the training outcome in our ablation study (w/ OPl PSNR is 31.17).
 Thus we disable OPL loss by default.
 You may enable it by appending `--use_outlier_penalty_loss True`

 For more details on the arguments, please run `python scripts/train_tae.py --help`